Last Updated: May 2026

 Frequently Asked Questions

-What is the difference between a Schengen visa and ETIAS?
+What’s the difference between ETIAS and a Schengen visa?

 A Schengen visa is required for citizens of about 100 countries and involves an embassy application with documents, appointments, and a €90 fee with 15–45 days processing.
 ETIAS is a simpler €20 online authorization for visa-exempt countries (US, UK, Canada, Australia, Japan, etc.), typically approved in minutes and valid for 3 years.
 Both allow stays of up to 90 days in any 180-day period.